 Corona Del Mar is popular for families who want the walkability and be able to cruise to the beach or a restaurant without getting in the car!
 Locals love it here.
-It is full of great families, lots of doggies and despite the stereotypes, a lot of really amazing people.
+Likewise, it is full of great families, lots of doggies and despite the stereotypes, a lot of really amazing people.
 The public Elementary is Harbor View right off Goldenrod.

 Newport Coast is full of newer homes, upscale hotels and the Pelican Hill Golf Resort.
 Families love it here for the gated communities, the close knit neighbors, and many have a community pool for the kids or your own pool depending in the neighborhood you choose.
-The Elementary School is Newport Coast Elementary and is highly spoke of.
+A nearby Elementary School is Newport Coast Elementary and is highly spoke of.

 The Port Streets

 Another unique popular neighborhood, located in the East Bluff Harbor View area off of San Joaquin road.
 The Port Streets community is a great family neighborhood of Newport Beach with amazing large custom homes and some older ones with charm still left.
 They do have a homeowners association that includes two community clubhouses and community pools.
 There are lots of areas for kids to play including parks, baseball fields, and birthday party areas!
 Anderson Elementary is said to be an amazing school, and the families love that they can walk their kids to school.

 Bonita Canyon is a luxury gated community that is located off Bonita Canyon Road and close to MacArthur Blvd.
 It is guard gated and full of lovely families.
 Community and public elementary school is Anderson, but the popular JCC and TBT private schools are minutes away!

 Mission Viejo is considered one of the largest master-planned communities ever built under a single project in the United States.
 Mission Viejo is suburban in nature and culture.
 The city is mainly residential, and very popular with families and children due to the good schools, affordability and and safe neighborhoods.